luonglearnstocode/superTA/README.md

 # superTA
-Application allows math teachers automate the grading process.
+This application allows math teachers to automate the grading process.